serlo/api.serlo.org/README.md

 `yarn start:kratos`

-In folder `./kratos` you will all important configuration files.
+In the folder `./kratos` you find all important configuration files.
 Emails sent by Kratos are going to be found at `http://localhost:4436`.

 For more info about it see its [documentation](https://www.ory.sh/docs/kratos).